Chatelaine (chain)

 A chatelaine is a decorative belt hook or clasp worn at the waist with a series of chains suspended from it.
 Each chain is mounted with useful household appendages such as scissors, thimbles, watches, keys, smelling salts, and household seals.
+A second type of chateleine is worn around the neck, and is made of ribbon or fabric.
+In this case, the tools are found at the ends.